tomas-osswald/switch_2020_g3/docs/sprint5/user_stories/US150_GetFamilyMemberProfile.md

 Given the current absence of an UI layer the required data will be passed directly into the CreateFamilyController. ation would occur at the moment of addition to the repository.

+//TODO change namings to reflect existent classes and methods

 ````puml
 @startuml